All Products

 Background information

-To manage tag inheritance, you must use your Alibaba Cloud account or a Resource Access Management (RAM) user that is attached the AliyunTagAdministratorAccess policy.
-For more information, see Create a RAM user and Grant permissions to a RAM user.
+You can manage tag inheritance by using your Alibaba Cloud account or a RAM user that has the AliyunTagAdministratorAccess permissions.
+For more information, see Create a RAM user and Manage RAM user permissions.

-• For some resource types, you can enable the Apply to Existing Resources switch to apply tag inheritance to existing associated resources.
-For a list of supported resource types, see the Supports applying to existing resources column in the the "Supported resources" section of this topic.
+• For some resource types, you can apply tag inheritance to existing associated resources by turning on the Apply to Existing Resources switch.
+For information about the supported resource types, see the Supports applying to existing resources column in Resources that support tag inheritance.

-2. Read the instructions, select the option to create a service-linked role, then click Enable and Configure Rules.
+2. Read the instructions, select the checkbox to create a service-linked role, and then click Enable and Configure Rules.

-After you enable the feature, the system creates a service-linked role named AliyunServiceRoleForTag to manage tags on associated resources.
+After you enable this feature, a service-linked role named AliyunServiceRoleForTag is created.
+This role is used to manage tags on associated resources.
 For more information, see Service-linked role for Tag.

 Enable a rule

-1. On the Tag Inheritance of Associated Resources page, find the rule that you want to enable and click Enable Rule in the Actions column.
+1. On the Tag inheritance page, find the target resource type and click Enable Rule in the Actions column.

-2. In the Enable Rule dialog box, configure the following parameters and click Enable.
+2. In the Enable Rule dialog box, configure the rule and click Enable.

-• Applicable Scope: Specify which tag keys to inherit.
-You can choose to inherit all tag keys or a subset of them.
+• Applicable Scope: Specify the tag keys of the tags that you want to inherit.
+You can inherit all tag keys or only some tag keys.

-• Apply to Existing Resources: If you enable this switch, the rule also applies to existing resources.
+• Apply to Existing Resources: If you turn on this switch, the rule also applies to existing resources.

 Modify a rule

-1. On the Tag Inheritance of Associated Resources page, find the rule that you want to modify and click Modify Rule in the Actions column.
+1. On the Tag inheritance page, find the target resource type and click Modify Rule in the Actions column.

-2. In the Modify Rule dialog box, modify the configuration and click Modify.
+2. In the Modify Rule dialog box, modify the rule and click Modify.

-You can configure the Applicable Scope or enable or disable the Apply to Existing Resources switch.
+You can modify the Applicable Scope and enable or disable the Apply to Existing Resources switch.

 Disable a rule